godoyanthony44/cv/README.md

-# cv
+# Personal Website

+Here is my personal website

+Will get back to this later and update it using Django

-Go to https://godoyanthony44.github.io/cv/ to view my first website on this journey.
+Go to https://godoyanthony44.github.io/cv/ to view the current version